HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Experiments

-~\\ \textbf{Compared methods.} We compare our method with both generic and specific rendering methods\cite{neuralbody, soft3d, neuraltexture}.
-1) Neural texture\cite{neuraltexture} introduces differentiable latent neural texture maps for novel view rendering.
-It needs to train an independent network for each a different subject.
-Note that to evaluate \cite{neuraltexture} on dynamic humans, topological consistent reconstruction of human performers is necessary.
-The deformed sequence $M_{deform}$ after tracking in our method is a topological consistent mesh sequence, so we use it as the input meshes to evaluate \cite{neuraltexture}.
-2) Soft3D\cite{soft3d} is a MPI-based method for view synthesis, which uses multi-plane images (MPI) to handle the uncertainty of depth maps.
+~\\ \textbf{Compared methods.} As our final goal is human novel-view rendering, we compare our method with both generic and specific rendering methods\cite{neuralbody, soft3d, neuraltexture, SurfaceAlignNerf}: \textbf{1)} Neural texture\cite{neuraltexture} introduces differentiable latent neural texture maps for novel view rendering.
+It needs to train an independent network for a different subject.
+Note that, to evaluate neural texture on dynamic humans, topologically consistent reconstruction of human performers is necessary.
+Therefore, we simply track the reconstructed results and get a topologically consistent mesh sequence for each dynamic human; \textbf{2)} Soft3D \cite{soft3d} is an MPI-based method for view synthesis, which uses multi-plane images (MPI) to handle the uncertainty of depth maps.
 It is a generic view synthesis method that doesn't need to train any network.
-Note that \cite{soft3d} doesn't use any geometry prior, so it needs to use MPI to estimate an initial depth map for each input image, which is extremely coarse, making the quality of synthetic images very low.
-For fairness, we will use the rendered depth maps in our method as the initial depth maps for an additional input of \cite{soft3d}, which improves its performance.
-3) Neural body\cite{neuralbody} proposes a NeRF-based implicit neural representation for human novel view rendering, it needs to train a separate network for each human.
-Note that reconstruction results are only available on neural body\cite{neuralbody}, so we will perform comparisons with it for reconstruction evaluation.
+Note that Soft3D doesn't use any geometry prior, and hence it needs to use MPI to estimate an initial depth map for each input image, which is extremely coarse, making the quality of synthetic images very low.
+For fairness, we use the rendered depth maps in our method as the initial depth maps for an additional input of Soft3D, which improves its performance; \textbf{3)} Neural body \cite{neuralbody} proposes a NeRF-based implicit neural representation for human novel-view rendering, which needs to train a separate network for each human.
+Note that reconstruction results are only available on neural body, and hence we will perform comparisons with it for reconstruction evaluation. \textbf{4)} Surface-Aligned NeRF \cite{SurfaceAlignNerf} builds neural radiance fields on the surfaces of SMPL meshes, in which it injectively maps a spatial point to a surface-aligned representation that consists of a projected surface point and a signed height to the mesh surface.